Robert Cormier: Awards

 In 1991, The American Library Association bestowed its Margaret Edwards Award to I Am the Cheese, citing it as one of three 1974 to 1979 books "taken to heart by young adults over a period of years.”
 The ALA said that "Cormier's brilliantly crafted and troubling novels have achieved the status of classics in young adult literature."

 I Am the Cheese won the 1997 Phoenix Award from the Children's Literature Association.
 Named for the mythical bird, the Phoenix Award recognizes the best English language children's book that did not win a major award when it was originally published twenty years earlier.

-Death
+Personal life

-Cormier died on November 2, 2000, due to complications from a blood clot.
+Cormier's son Peter was involved in a situation that was the inspiration for the plot of The Chocolate War.
+Robert Cormier died on November 2, 2000, due to complications from a blood clot.